 - Some dogs barks at noise or any activity that catches their attention

 Sometimes the barking can start to feel a bit excessive which can create a ton of problems.
 Thus some kind of dog training is required to control this annoying habit.
-Getting your dog to bark less will take time, practice, work and consistency.
+Getting your dog to bark less will take time, practice, work, and consistency.
 It would not happen overnight, but with proper training and time, you will see the progress.

-Here is a list of helpful tips to stop your dog’s nuisance barking:
+Helpful tips to stop your dog’s nuisance barking: